johnyang-nv/FB-OCC-TRT/deployment/README.md

 ## ONNX Export

-   First, refer to the [FB-BEV Repository Installation Guide](docs/install.md) for detailed installation instructions for the FB-OCC repository.
-The guide also includes details about the pre-saved checkpoints located in `ckpts/`.
+   Before exporting, we assume [the Installation Guide](docs/install.md) was followed and FB-OCC environment was properly set.

 1. **Adapting TensorRT Functions for FB-OCC**

-   The `trt_functions` from the [BEVFormer_tensorrt plugin](https://github.com/DerryHub/BEVFormer_tensorrt/tree/303d3140c14016047c07f9db73312af364f0dd7c/det2trt/models/functions) must be copied into the FB-OCC workspace and adjusted for compatibility.
-Follow these steps:
+   The `trt_functions` from the [BEVFormer_tensorrt plugin](https://github.com/DerryHub/BEVFormer_tensorrt/tree/303d3140c14016047c07f9db73312af364f0dd7c/det2trt/models/functions) shall be copied into your workspace and adjusted for FB-OCC by following those steps:

    ```bash
    # Copy BEVFormer_tensorrt functions to the FB-OCC workspace